-In the Spring of 2002 a growing inner stirring reached it’s apex with two life changing events for CenterPoint’s founding pastor, Doug Phillips.
-First, while on a thirty hour train trip from Hong Kong to Beijing, China, God spoke to him clearly that a change was coming regarding ministry.
-It was a clarion call to return to Columbia, MO, where he was serving as one of seven pastors of an awesome church and…resign!
-In China he had encountered a people who had so little materially and yet so much spiritually.
+In the Spring of 2002, an inner stirring reached its apex with two life changing events for CenterPoint’s founding pastor, Doug Phillips.
+First, while on a thirty-hour train trip from Hong Kong to Beijing, China, God spoke to him clearly that a change was coming regarding ministry.
+It was a clarion call to return to Columbia, MO, where he was serving as one of seven pastors of an awesome church — and resign!
 Though his place of ministry in Columbia was wonderful, God had called him to do a new thing with new people.
 Second, his heart was breaking as he watched kidney cancer ravage his precious daughter’s body.
-And yet, the cancer seemed to strengthen her resolve to make the most of every moment, God was calling Doug to do the same.
+And yet, the cancer seemed to strengthen her resolve to make the most of every moment.
+God was calling Doug to do the same.

 With Whom?
 Doug sensed God’s specific leading to look outside his present church.
 God was raising up a people who were mostly nameless and faceless to Doug.
 God was asking Doug to be faithful to His call, and letting Doug know that he would find the people, and they would find him.

 When?
-It seemed that Fall in Columbia, MO—a college town—was a time of beginnings…so on Sunday, August 4th, 2002, CenterPoint Church held it’s first corporate meeting.
+It seemed that Fall in Columbia, MO—a college town—was a time of beginnings; so, on Sunday, August 4th, 2002, CenterPoint Church held her first corporate meeting.

-Our first days were humble and humbling.
-I had left the comfort of a wonderful church of 800 to pastor a group of…76.
-But, it represented the people whom God was raising up to reach the lost.
+CenterPoint’s first days were humble and humbling.
+Doug had left the comfort of a wonderful church of 800 to pastor a group of approximately 76, which represented the first group of people whom God was raising up to reach the lost.
 In a strange way, God was bringing the lost and disconnected to reach the lost and disconnected.
 Those first meetings were held at the Ramada Inn on Vandiver Road.
-God had given us children’s workers, singers and musicians, greeters and…well, it was awesome…and still is!
+God had provided children’s workers, singers, musicians, and greeters.
+It was awesome!